Skip to main content

 [19] Failure to comply with an obligation or prohibition imposed by a Rule is a basis for invoking the disciplinary process.
 The Rules presuppose that disciplinary assessment of an attorney's conduct will be made on the basis of the facts and circumstances as they existed at the time of the conduct in question and in recognition of the fact that an attorney often has to act upon uncertain or incomplete evidence of the situation.
 Moreover, the Rules presuppose that whether or not discipline should be imposed for a violation, and the severity of a sanction, depend on all the circumstances, such as the willfulness and seriousness of the violation, extenuating factors and whether there have been previous violations.

 [20] Violation of a Rule does not itself give rise to a cause of action against an attorney nor does it create any presumption that a legal duty has been breached.
 In addition, violation of a Rule does not necessarily warrant any other non-disciplinary remedy, such as disqualification of an attorney in pending litigation.
 The Rules are designed to provide guidance to attorneys and to provide a structure for regulating conduct through disciplinary agencies.
 They are not designed to be a basis for civil liability.
 Furthermore, the purpose of the Rules can be subverted when they are invoked by opposing parties as procedural weapons.
 The fact that a Rule is a just basis for an attorney's self-assessment, or for sanctioning an attorney under the administration of a disciplinary authority, does not imply that an antagonist in a collateral proceeding or transaction has standing to seek enforcement of the Rule.
 Nevertheless, in some circumstances, an attorney's violation of a Rule may be evidence of breach of the applicable standard of conduct.
-Nothing in this Preamble and Scope is intended to detract from the holdings of the Court of Appeals in Post v.
+Nothing in this Preamble and Scope is intended to detract from the holdings of the Supreme Court in Post v.
 Bregman, 349 Md.
 142 (1998) and Son v.
 Margolius, Mallios, Davis, Rider & Tomar, 349 Md.
 441 (1998).

 [21] The Comment accompanying each Rule explains and illustrates the meaning and purpose of the Rule.
 The Preamble and this note on Scope provide general orientation.
 The Comments are intended as guides to interpretation, but the text of each Rule is authoritative.